skoomasteve/Group-Membership-Inspector/README.md

 ## Considerations

-- Requires RSOP tools on a domain-jonied machine
+- Requires RSAT feature on a domain-jonied machine
 - No special privileges are needed.
 - Powershell execution policy may need to be modified if execution fails.
 - Diving into groups that have been previously renamed may cause the app to exit.